POLAR-fhiR/fhircrackr/docs/README.md

 - To specify which attributes of the FHIR resources you want in your data frame, you should have at least some familiarity with XPath expressions, because this package downloads the resources in xml-format.
 A good tutorial for XPath can be found [here](https://www.w3schools.com/xml/xpath_intro.asp).

-## Download FHIR resources from a server
+## Download FHIR Resources from a server

 ```r
 bundles <- fhir_search("https://hapi.fhir.org/baseR4/MedicationStatement?_include=MedicationStatement:subject", max.bundles=5)